Testing for COVID-19

 - Spectrum Health Lakeland COVID-19

 - Testing at a Lakeland facility is available for patients who have any symptoms of COVID-19 or have had known exposure (close contact within 6-feet for a total of 15 minutes or more) to someone with confirmed, or suspected COVID-19 at least four days ago.
-If you are in need of a COVID-19 test, contact your primary care provider.
-If you don’t have a primary care provider, call the screening hotline: 833.559.0659.
+Contact your local Southwest Michigan primary care provider first to obtain a doctor’s order for testing.
+If you do not have a primary care provider, COVID-19 rapid testing is now available at all three of Lakeland’s walk-in clinics (Niles, Stevensville, and Watervliet).

 - Rite-Aid in Bridgman and Rite-Aid in Niles